 - Check for delayed responsiveness for dropdown menus

-28. Checklist for Accessibility for Devices
+28. Web Design Checklists for Accessibility for Devices

 - Check if the site works in text browsers such as Lynx